chenyukang/eopl/README.md

 ### Note
 The code are tested on Chicken Scheme with chicken-slime in Emacs, and assumed to be runnable for most other Scheme implementation.
+The code of this forked repo are modifing in order to run on DrRacket.

 ### Contribution
 Please fire a issue or give Pull Request for any bug, Thanks!